ckacldk/data-engineering-zoomcamp/week_3_data_warehouse/homework3.md

 ---

-## Q3: Columnar Database Byte Differences

-**Question:** Write a query to retrieve the PULocationID from the table (not the external table) in BigQuery.
+## Q3: Write a query to retrieve the PULocationID from the table (not the external table) in BigQuery.
 Now write a query to retrieve the PULocationID and DOLocationID on the same table.
 Why are the estimated number of Bytes different?

 **Options:**
 - **BigQuery is a columnar database, and it only scans the specific columns requested in the query.
 Querying two columns (PULocationID, DOLocationID) requires reading more data than querying one column (PULocationID), leading to a higher estimated number of bytes processed.** ✅